Funny Car

-Funny Car is a type of drag racing vehicle and a specific racing class in organized drag racing.
+A funny car is a type of drag racing vehicle and a specific racing class in organized drag racing.
 Funny cars are characterized by having tilt-up fiberglass or carbon fiber automotive bodies over a custom-fabricated chassis, giving them an appearance vaguely approximating manufacturers' showroom models.
 They also have the engine placed in front of the driver, as opposed to dragsters, which place it behind the driver.

 Funny car bodies typically reflect the models of newly available cars in the time period that the funny car was built.
 For example, in the 1970s, then current models such as the Chevrolet Vega or Plymouth Barracuda were often represented as funny cars, and the bodies represented the Big Three of General Motors, Ford, and Chrysler.
-Currently, four manufacturers are represented in National Hot Rod Association (NHRA) Funny Car — Chevrolet with the Camaro, Dodge with the Charger, Ford with the Mustang, and Toyota with the Supra.
+Currently, four manufacturers are represented in National Hot Rod Association (NHRA) Funny Car: Chevrolet with the Camaro, Dodge with the Charger, Ford with the Mustang, and Toyota with the Supra.
 Worldwide, however, many different body styles are used.
-These "fake" body shells are not just cosmetic; they serve an important aerodynamic purpose.
+These "fake" body shells are not just cosmetic: they serve an important aerodynamic purpose.

+Modern funny cars can rival or surpass Top Fuel dragsters.

-Today, fielding a Funny Car team can cost between US$2.6 and US$3 million.
+In 2016, fielding a Funny Car team could cost between US$2.6 and US$3 million.
 A single carbon fiber body can cost US$70,000.